-Children seeking safety in the U.S. were housed at a Homestead facility in conditions that did not meet U.S. or international standards, with no idea how long they would be kept there.
+Our research found that children seeking safety in the U.S. were housed at a Homestead, Florida facility in conditions that did not meet U.S. or international standards, with no idea how long they would be kept there.
 It is never in the best interests of the child to be detained.
 Children deserve to be free and with their families.

 Amnesty International is the world’s largest grassroots human rights movement, using research, government advocacy, public education, and activism to work towards a world where everyone can live free of violence and fear.